DanielFGonzalezB/Lean_Tech_Test/README.md

 # Lean_Tech_Test
-Test made as a a requisite of interview process.
+Test made as a requisite of interview process.